cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    cwinpy_heterodyne_dag --run O1 --pulsar J0740+6620.par --output /home/usr/heterodyneddata

-where ``/home/usr/heterodyneddata`` is the name of the directory where the run information and results will be stored.
+where ``/home/usr/heterodyneddata`` is the name of the directory where the run information and results will be stored (if you don't specify an ``--output`` then the current working directory will be used).
 This command will automatically submit the Condor DAG for the job.
 To specify multiple pulsars you can just use the ``--pulsar`` option multiple times.
 If you do not have a parameter file for a pulsar you can instead use the ephemeris given by the `ATNF pulsar catalogue
 <https://www.atnf.csiro.au/research/pulsar/psrcat/>`_.
 To do this you need to instead supply a
 pulsar name (as recognised by the catalogue), for example, to run the analysis using O2 data for the pulsar `J0737-3039A <https://en.wikipedia.org/wiki/PSR_J0737%E2%88%923039>`_ you could do: